 Ok, but what can you do?
 Like, specifically?

 I have experience managing multiple research projects simultaneously.
+I’ve used a variety of methods but research questions always come first.

 I use web analytics, usability tests, card sorts, and content inventories to figure out the best way to structure websites & apps.